 If you attended any marketing, advertising or social media conference this past year, you’re likely to have heard someone speak about influencers.
-New York’s recent Advertising Week was no different — multiple influencer marketing sessions promised in-depth discussions on debunking the hype, tips for creating better stories, and keys to authenticity.
+Most influencer marketing sessions promised in-depth discussions on debunking the hype, tips for creating better stories and keys to authenticity.

-Instead of cutting-edge conversation, this high-profile conference approached the oft-discussed topic with recycled arguments for why influencer marketing is effective.
+Instead of cutting-edge conversation, high-profile conferences approached the oft-discussed topic with recycled arguments for why influencer marketing is effective.

 Influencer marketing works.
 We get it.
-Advertising Week’s massive, missed opportunity was not probing deeper into the topic of influencers and asking not, “does it work?” but, “what comes next?”
+Most conferences missed opportunity was not probing deeper into the topic of influencers and asking not, “does it work?” but, “what comes next?”